FullScreenShenanigans/EightBittr/packages/eightbittr/README.md

 :x: :warning: _GameStartr isn't production ready or well-supported - you're better off using a more standard game engine._ :warning: :x:

+### Documentation

+More docs are comming soon™️!

+In the meantime, check the list of dependencies under `package.json` and read their `README.md`s.

 <!-- {{Development}} -->
 ## Development